One Wish: The Holiday Album: Promotion

 In support of the album, Arista Records released Houston's rendition of Freddie Jackson's song "One Wish (for Christmas)" as a promotional single.
 Produced by Gordon Chambers and Barry Eastmond, both of whom had also overseen production on Jackson's 1994 original, it reached the top twenty on Billboards US Adult Contemporary chart in 2004.
 Houston also recorded a performance video for a shortened version of her cover of "Cantique de Noël (O Holy Night)," which served as an album commercial.
 A lyric video for "One Wish (for Christmas)," created by filmmaker Katia Temkin showcasing performance footage as well as the song’s lyrics, was released by the catalog division of Sony Music Entertainment on December 11, 2020.
 On December 17, 2022, a lyric video for "The First Noël" was released.

+The album's songs gained renewed visibility years later as Houston’s holiday catalog experienced a resurgence.
+"One Wish (for Christmas)" made the Billboard gospel charts in January 2021, peaking at number 13 on its Gospel Digital Song Sales chart.
+“Cantique de Noël (O Holy Night)” first entered the Gospel Streaming Songs chart in January 2014, peaking at number five, while “The First Noël” reached number 99 on the Billboard Holiday 100 in December 2017 and later climbed to number 12 on the Gospel Digital Song Sales chart and number one on the Gospel Streaming Songs chart, where it spent five weeks at the top.
+“Little Drummer Boy” reached number 12 on the latter chart in January 2018.